trinker/validateMake/inst/extradocs/README.txt

 https://anthologyinc.sharepoint.com/:f:/s/DataScienceCL/EnBR5MPwq41GlBGTeoerzAgBgbIpxU4MQZ0Y_hm_fIBklQ?e=rDUvcq

-1. Select version 032
+1. Select version the latest version .zip file (TestCor_v.###.zip)
 2. Unzip TestCore .zip in a utility program such as 7zip (Microsoft may warn you that it's a high risk because it is a .zip file; you can ignore this)
-2. Place the unzipped program directory where ever you'd like
+3. Place the unzipped program directory where ever you'd like
+4. For both 'bin/install_r.bat' and 'button.bat' files:
+    a.
+Right-click
+	b.
+Properties
+	C. Uncheck the "Unblock" option on the properties tab
+	D. Apply and Save
-3. Go to '~\TestCore\bin' and press the 'install_r.bat' button (may appear as just 'install_r')
+5. Go to '~\TestCore\bin' and press the 'install_r.bat' button (may appear as just 'install_r')
-4. This will install the R program
+6. This will install the R program

 You're ready to validate Core Data files.